jgregory6/resources/project.md

 - Site-Map is included (see sample site map at https://www.apple.com/sitemap).
 (5)
 - Contact page included with a feedback form.
 (3)
 - At least 2 of the 4 content pages are completed with informative and relevant content.
 (3)

-- Navigation menu is located in the same place on each page.
+- Navigation bar is located in the same place on each page.
 (3)
-- Links to the site-map page and the contact/feedback page must be available from the navigation menu or from links at the bottom of the page.
+- Links to the site-map page and the contact/feedback page must be available from the navigation bar or from links at the bottom of the page.
 (2)

 ### Submission:
 Save all the files in project folder.
 Commit/push to GitHub.
 Create tag 'v1.0' for current release.
 Learn [Creating releases](https://help.github.com/en/articles/creating-releases).